study abroad in Barcelona with IFSA

 Program Overview

 This six-week program has all you need to get to know beautiful Barcelona, Spain’s second largest city, known for incredible art and architecture, fabulous food, and a vibrant social scene.
 Choose one or two of four classes designed to maximize cultural exploration through economics, sport, food, politics, and sustainability, and ideal for majors in business, psychology, arts, social science, and environmental science.
-You can even add an internship with IFSA Summer Internships in Barcelona to gain professional experience.

 Details at a Glance